jmcuneo/cs4241-final-project/README.md

 2. Ran into a few issues implementing MongoDB, but was able to debug it after going to office hours multiple times.
 3. Had trouble loading our website to Glitch or another server that isn't local.
     - Glitch does not support bootstrap
+    - Tried with GitHub pages but it does not run the app correctly
+    - I needed to put a payment method for Heroku.
+I am not willing to give my private info for something that is free -Render took to long to deploy
+    -Had to submit our final locally

 ## Group Contributions
 1. Joselin